tubacevik/Group8/README.md

 # FINAL PROJECT SPRING 2023/24

 For this project, we decided to first create a reservation site for 3 hotels in Italy.
-The hotels we used in our project are GRAND HOTEL TIMEO, THE ST. REGIS ROME and BELMOND HOTEL CARUSO.
+The hotels we used in our project are "GRAND HOTEL TIMEO", "THE ST. REGIS ROME" and "BELMOND HOTEL CARUSO".

 # Used programs